Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 Before you buy Bitcoin in Switzerland, you need a place to store your funds.
 That place is a Bitcoin wallet—an app or device that lets you receive, send, and secure cryptocurrencies.

-However, it’s worth clarifying one thing right away: a Bitcoin wallet doesn’t actually store bitcoins themselves, the way a regular wallet stores cash.
-Bitcoins are always stored on the blockchain.
-The wallet gives you access to them using cryptographic keys.
+However, it is worth clarifying one thing from the outset: a Bitcoin wallet does not store Bitcoin itself in the way a regular wallet stores cash.
+Bitcoin always remains on the blockchain.
+The wallet gives you access to it through cryptographic keys.

-For first-time cryptocurrency buyers—for example, at a Bitcoin ATM in Switzerland— choosing a wallet is one of the most important steps.
-It determines not only the convenience of transactions but, above all, the security of your funds.
+For first-time cryptocurrency buyers—for example, at a Bitcoin ATM in Switzerland—choosing a wallet is one of the most important steps.
+It affects not only how convenient the transaction is, but above all the security of your funds.

 Why do you need a Bitcoin wallet?

 You need a Bitcoin wallet to receive the BTC you’ve purchased, store it, and later send it to someone else or sell it.
-Without a wallet, you don’t have an address to which a vending machine, exchange, or another person can send cryptocurrency.
+Without a wallet, you don’t have an address to which a Bitcoin ATM, exchange, or another person can send cryptocurrency.

-When buying Bitcoin at a Bitcoin ATM, you usually display a QR code with your wallet address on your phone's screen.
+When purchasing Bitcoin at a Bitcoin ATM , you usually display a QR code with your wallet address on your phone’s screen.
 The machine scans this code and knows where to send the purchased BTC.

 That's why, before visiting an ATM, it's a good idea to install the wallet in advance, write down your recovery phrase, and make sure you can find your receiving address.